DanilTap/Python-Text-editor/README.md

 ・There are problems with file encoding

-In the future, syntax highlighting and line numbering will be added to the code.<br>
+In the future, syntax highlighting and line numbering will be added to the code and break the code into modules<br>
 The source code is completely open source, you can use it.